DarKreter/Elnix/README.md

-Automatic PDF certificates creation from .xml files with Firefox -
+Fetching data from Elnix inverter with selenium.
+-

 **Install requirements:**